Green River (band): History

 Mark Arm of Green River at their reunion concert in 2008 in Seattle.

 In its first practice sessions in early 1984, Green River's members were vocalist Mark Arm, guitarist Steve Turner, drummer Alex Vincent (also known as Alex Shumway) and bassist Jeff Ament.
 Prior to joining Green River, they had played for a variety of rock, punk, and hardcore groups, often with overlapping lineups.
 Arm and Turner had played together in Mr. Epp and the Calculations and the Limp Richerds.
 Determined to start a new band together, they first recruited Vincent, whom Turner had briefly played with in Spluii Numa, as drummer, and then set about convincing Ament to join.
 He and Turner worked at the same Seattle coffeeshop, and Arm had befriended him after a DJ set by Ament at Metropolis, a local club.
 Ament had a low opinion of Mr. Epp, but agreed to join the new band due to Turner's persistence and Ament's frustration with Deranged Diction, his band at the time.
 The first Green River rehearsal was at the Turner home on Mercer Island.
 Stone Gossard, a high school friend of Turner and Vincent, joined as a second guitarist shortly thereafter.

 The idea for the name "Green River" came to both Arm and Turner independently.
 Arm has cited several possible inspirations — a local community college, the 1969 Creedence Clearwater song — but the most resonant association was with the Green River Killer, an infamous Washington state serial killer who was prominent in headlines at the time.
 To Alice Wheeler, a band photographer, the name reflected undercurrents of depression and danger that would come to characterize grunge; Turner later came to see it as "a dumb joke."

 On June 23, 1984, Green River recorded their first demos at Reciprocal Recording.
 They were released on vinyl in 2016.
 By late 1984, the band was playing shows in and around Seattle.
 The band began production in December 1984 on its first record, Come on Down.

-By the time the band finished the record in mid-1985, Turner had left the group, citing his distaste with the rest of the band's heavy metal leanings.
+By the time the band finished the record in mid-1985, Steve Turner had left the group.
+Turner has attributed this to his increased interest in 1960s garage rock, Billy Childish, and the Replacements, and dislike of the band's new more hard rock and heavy metal material.
 He was replaced by former Deranged Diction guitarist Bruce Fairweather.